Simeon Lord: Businessman

 About 1805 Lord began a relationship with Mary Hyde (1779–1864), a convict who had arrived in Australia in 1798.
 Mary already had two children from a previous relationship a business associate of Lord's, the deceased privateer (state-sanctioned pirate) and ship's officer Captain John Black, and Lord became their stepfather.
 He and Mary went on to have 8 children of their own over the next 15 years.

-Also in 1805 Lord went into partnership with Henry Kable and James Underwood, but their association ended in legal disputes in the courts of New South Wales, as did many of Lord's ventures.
+Also in 1805 Lord went into partnership with Henry Kable and James Underwood.
+One of their first ventures was joint ownership of King George the first locally owned and built vessel to go whaling.
+But their association ended in legal disputes in the courts of New South Wales, as did many of Lord's ventures.
 Lord was immensely litigious, and his affairs also took up a large percentage of the early appeals from the Colony of New South Wales to the Privy Council in England.
 The records of the Privy Council indicate that his opponents may have had good grounds for arguing that he used the Privy Council as a means of warding off his creditors rather than in a genuine attempt to test the legality of judgments against him.
 In his partnership with Kable and Underwood he was active in developing the sealing boom at the Antipodes Islands to the south and east of New Zealand's South Island in 1805 to 1807.

 Before Lord had begun his relationship with Mary Hyde, he had adopted the orphan Joanna Short (1792–1841).
 Joanna was the orphan of convicts Elizabeth Drury (died 1793) and Joseph Short (died 1795).
 In 1806 Simeon's adopted daughter, who was no more than 14, married Francis Williams, a business partner of Lord's, and the couple travelled together to London on business for Lord in 1807.
 On the ship with Joanna he sent Mary Hyde's 6-year-old daughter Mary Ann Black into the care of her grandfather Reverend John Black in England.